gabbobersi/Java_2D_engine_prototype/docs/roadmap.md

 ### Bug fix bounties
 - [X] InputHandler (low urgency)
   - issue: while pressing at the same time two keys, one the horiz. and one vert. axies, the player is much faster.
+  - solution: Vector2D
+- [ ] FPS:
+  - Issues:
+    - [ ] Unstable FPS.
+      - [ ] Player moving faster and slower, since it is rendered with unstable FPS
+    - [ ] Player being rendered not fluid, in 30 FPS (it should be fluid, over 24 FPS!)
+ - Possible fixes:
+   - [ ] Independent movement FPS.
+   - [ ] Fixed Update
+   - [ ] OpenGL access, so more customization, with LibGdx library (this will be the last possibile solution, since it will cause a massive refactoring)
+   - [ ] ......(don't know)
 ### Core
 - [x] Main class
 - [x] Game class